fastplotlib/fastplotlib/README.md

 As far as I know, WGPU uses Metal instead of Vulkan on Mac.
 You will need at least Mac OSX 10.13.

 # :heart: Contributing

+We welcome contributions!
+See the contributing guide: https://github.com/kushalkolar/fastplotlib/blob/master/CONTRIBUTING.md

+You can also take a look at our [**Roadmap for 2023**](https://github.com/kushalkolar/fastplotlib/issues/55) and [**Issues**](https://github.com/kushalkolar/fastplotlib/issues) for ideas on how to contribute!